go-task/task/docs/docs/experiments/remote_taskfiles.md

    code `104` (not trusted) and nothing will run.
 If you accept the prompt, the checksum will be updated and the remote Taskfile will run.

+Sometimes you need to run Task in an environment that does not have an interactive terminal, so you are not able to accept a prompt.
+In these cases you are able to tell task to accept these prompts automatically by using the `--yes` flag.
+Before enabling this flag, you should:

+1. Be sure that you trust the source and contents of the remote Taskfile.
+2. Consider using a pinned version of the remote Taskfile (e.g. A link containing a commit hash) to prevent Task from automatically accepting a prompt that says a remote Taskfile has changed.

 Task currently supports both `http` and `https` URLs.
 However, the `http` requests will not execute by default unless you run the task with the `--insecure` flag.
 This is to protect you from accidentally running a remote